10 Common Workplace Hazards & How to Avoid Them

 Tools or Machinery Hazards

 These hazards are typically caused by a fault in the equipment, lack of employee knowledge and training, or management not enforcing safety precautions.
-They typically result in cuts, abrasions, and amputations.
+They can result in cuts, abrasions, and even amputations.
 Whatever the cause, if an employee has a machinery accident on the job that results in harm to themselves, they are entitled to compensation of medical bills and expenses, depending on how, when, and where the accident occurred.

-Workplace Safety Tips to Prevent Accidents from Tools or Machinery:
+Workplace Safety Tips to Prevent Accidents from Tools or Machinery

 • Only employees well trained in the machinery or tools should use them.

-• Accidents must be reported to management immediately.
+• Report accidents to management immediately.

 Fire Hazards